-Unplugging this cable completely is not an option, because the BD and SN will disappear, so I had to find a way to pull out the sounds I wanted in a non-destructive way.
-Fortunately, I realized that the individual cables can be pulled out of the connector fairly easily.
-On the side of the connector (not the one that actually plugs in), you’ll notice a row of small holes, one for each cable.
-By using a tiny screwdriver, you can push in the tiny metal strip that’s keeping the cable in place, and can then pull it out easily.
-As it turns out, each of those cables is actually a little connector in itself, that can be then be inserted somewhere else very easily.
-So all I needed to do was figure out where to plug which cable, and reroute the signal as I pleased.
+Unplugging this cable completely is not an option, because the BD and SN will disappear, so another way must be found to pull out the sounds in a non-destructive manner.
+Fortunately, the individual cables can be pulled out of the connector fairly easily.
+On the side of the connector (not the one that actually plugs in), there’s a row of small holes, one for each cable.
+By using a tiny screwdriver, the tiny metal strip that’s keeping the cable in place can be pushed, after which the cable can be pulled out.
+As it turns out, each of those cables is actually a little connector in itself, that can be then be inserted somewhere else very easily, allowing for a very convenient way to reroute signals.

-Next step was to free up the three jacks: mix in, fill in, start/stop.
-I quickly found the wire related to each of these (connectors C and D below), but simply unplugging them didn’t work; some extra rerouting would be needed in order to keep the front panel “start/stop” and “fill-in” working (connector B below).
+Next step is to free up the three jacks: mix in, fill in, start/stop.
+Connectors C and D below are responsible for these, but simply unplugging them didn’t work; some extra rerouting is needed in order to keep the front panel “start/stop” and “fill-in” working (connector B below).

 Here’s the complete procedure for rerouting the sounds to the four back panel jacks: